mixcore/mix.core/src/instructions/ai-workflows-mixdb-data.md

-# AI Workflows: Working with Dynamic Data
+# AI Workflows: Working with MixDb Data

-This guide covers creating and working with database-driven content, modules, and dynamic data in Mix CMS.
+This guide covers creating and working with database-driven content, modules, and mixdb data in Mix CMS.

 ---

-## Creating Reusable Modules with Dynamic Data
+## Creating Reusable Modules with MixDb Data

-For reusable components that display dynamic content from database tables:
+For reusable components that display mixdb content from database tables:

 ### Step 1: Create Database Table
 ```csharp